 Leading a neighborhood association requires skills in planning, advocacy, facilitation, conflict resolution, event management and much more.
 Workshops will focus on programs for leadership development, advocacy, neighbor to neighbor based training, and ways that one can gain skills and abilities to effectively lead.

-Highlighting Multicultural Communities, Celebrations & Creativity while promoting culture, language, arts, and traditions.
+Highlighting Multicultural Communities, Celebrations & Creativity

+Neighborhoods and communities often celebrate and empower others while promoting culture, language, arts, and traditions.
 Workshops will feature embracing multicultural celebrations and creative immersion within neighborhoods.